Naming Ceremony

 TURNING IN MY HOMEWORK

-As I reflect on what I learned this year sharing the Truce ritual space, what stands out because of this year’s Olympics in Paris is how entering into a No Man’s Land that is held by hearts who have respect for all, even enemies, is entering into a prophetic ritual space where the land that belongs to no human group is the horizon of the future.
+As I reflect on what I learned in 2024 sharing the Truce ritual space, what stands out because of this year’s Olympics in Paris is how entering into a No Man’s Land that is held by hearts who have respect for all, even enemies, is entering into a prophetic ritual space where the land that belongs to no human group is the horizon of the future.
 You can’t have the Olympics if there are no opposing teams.
 The Great Law of Peace of the Six Nations of the Haudenosaunee shifted the theology of nations who were once murderous enemies to each other.
 There had been an old teaching that Creator loves to watch men at war.
 The shift was to Creator loves to watch the Medicine Game of Lacrosse.
 The Olympics are Western culture’s Medicine Games.
 It is possible to delight in competition without becoming murderous.
 For me, this is a healing of aggression from a weapon into value to be cultivated and tempered.
 The Olympics include an expectation of Truce when warring nations stop the killing.

 It's been just over a century since the Armistice of 11 am, 11 November, 1918.
 I have walked along the trenches in Verdun and Ypres in 2014.
 I've walked the lines at Gettysburg, Vicksburg, Fredericksburg, Stones River, Antietam, Shiloh, Bull Run.
 I've been to John Brown's Fort at Harper's Ferry.
 I've been to the yard where they hanged John Brown in Charlestown, West Virginia.
 I've danced in 4 Sun Dances to atone for the crime of hanging the 38 Dakota in Mankato, 1862.
 I've been to Fort Phil Kearney, Laramie, and Fort Robinson, prayed where Crazy Horse died.
 I made a pilgrimage to understand and bring forward the message of the 1914 Christmas Truce in Flanders' Fields.